 South Georgia is worlds away from Western Australia—more than 11,000 miles across the vast Pacific Ocean.
 Yet the rich natural resources of South Georgia with its agriculture and rural lifestyle, remind Stuart Forrester of his origins.

-The newly appointed President of Southern Ionics Minerals LLC (SIM) says he “grew up in a town that was very much like Offerman or Blackshear, except for the accents.
+The President of Southern Ionics Minerals LLC (SIM) says he “grew up in a town that was very much like Offerman or Blackshear, except for the accents.
 That’s why I feel at home in southeast Georgia.
 The people here are hard-working, respectful, friendly and have a love for the land, just like those living in rural Western Australia.”

 Forrester, who brings 15 years of experience working in the mining industry, most recently for Iluka Resources in Virginia, says another common characteristic of the two regions is an appreciation of and reliance on natural resources.
 “Many of the people in my home town made their living off the land, whether by farming or mining.
 This instills a deep respect for our lands.
 It’s the same here in Charlton, Brantley and Pierce counties.
 We depend on the land for our livelihoods, and we are responsible for taking care of it.”